-A neuroma is pathology of peripheral nerve that develops as part of a normal reparative process.
-Neuromas may develop after injury to a nerve or as a result of chronic irritation, pressure, stretch, poor repair of nerve lesions or previous neuromas, laceration, crush injury, or blunt trauma.
-Neuromas typically appear about 6 to 10 weeks after trauma, with most presenting within 1 to 12 months after injury or surgery.
-They may gradually enlarge over a period of 2 to 3 years and may or may not be painful.
+A neuroma is a pathology of a peripheral nerve that develops as part of a normal reparative process.
+Neuromas may develop after nerve injury or result from chronic irritation, pressure, stretch, poor repair of nerve lesions or previous neuromas, laceration, crush injury, or blunt trauma.
+Neuromas typically appear 6 to 10 weeks after trauma, with most presenting within 1 to 12 months after injury or surgery.
+They may gradually enlarge over 2 to 3 years and may or may not be painful.
 Pain from a neuroma may be secondary to traction on the nerve by scar tissue, compression of the sensitive nerve endings by adjacent soft tissues, ischemia of the nervous tissue, or ectopic foci of ion channels that elicit neuropathic pain.
-Patients may describe the pain as a low intensity dull pain, or intense paroxysmal burning pain, often triggered by external stimuli such as touch or temperature.
-Neuroma formation has been implicated as a contributor of neuropathic pain in residual limb pain, postthoracotomy, postmastectomy, and postherniorrhaphy pain syndromes.
-They may coexist with phantom pain or can predispose to it.
+Patients may describe the pain as low-intensity dull pain or intense paroxysmal burning pain, often triggered by external stimuli such as touch or temperature.
+Neuroma formation has been implicated as a contributor of neuropathic pain in residual limb pain, post-thoracotomy, postmastectomy, and post-herniorrhaphy pain syndromes.
+Neuromas may coexist with phantom pain or can predispose to it.